Global Social Compliance

 Harassment or Abuse

 Our vendors must respect the rights and dignity of their employees.
-We will not tolerate human rights abuses, including physical, sexual, psychological or verbal harassment or abuse of workers.
+We will not tolerate human rights abuses, including physical, sexual, psychological, or verbal harassment or abuse of workers.

 Discrimination